machdyne/sergei/README.md

 ![Sergei](https://github.com/machdyne/sergei/blob/a9406f5da3839a59a756816429b2a4d7d1a4cc81/sergei.png)

-This repo contains schematics, PCB layouts, pinouts and documentation.
+This repo contains schematics, PCB layouts, pinouts, documentation and a 3D-printable case.

 Find more information on the [Sergei product page](https://machdyne.com/product/sergei-motherboard/).